IsaccoBenedetti/SeleniumTest/README.md

 # SeleniumTest
-This is a test project to learn how to use Selenium
+This is a test project to learn how to use Selenium.

 The initial script was taken from here: https://www.guru99.com/intellij-selenium-webdriver.html